 “In fact, Dimexon was the first diamond producer in 2006 to implement SAP ERP software across its end-to-end supply chain.
 Without this automated tracing of stones from rough to polished would be impossible,” says Rajiv Mehta, Director.
 The journey to a new era of traceability began in 2017.
 With their diamonds HRD, IGI and GIA certified, Dimexon also operates its own grading laboratory overseen by a certified gemologist.
 The cut and polished diamonds are currently sold to global luxury houses headquartered in Europe, over 50 retailers in India and several others in Thailand, Indonesia, Hong Kong and China.
 The calibrated small diamonds, meanwhile, make their way to the ateliers of many Swiss watch brands, while fine and bigger certified diamonds dazzle on Haute Joaillerie creations.

 At Dimexon, diamonds are undeniably a girl’s best friend.
 As many as 1,500 women stream into work every day at the three factories in Coimbatore that employ 1,700 people.
+“Today, women have progressed through the ranks, to the extent that our unit in Coimbatore, our Deputy General Manager is a lady” says Rajiv Mehta.
 Additionally, women remain an integral part of the sales team in India and overseas.
 “Their passion for the job is underpinned by their values and ethos; both on a personal level and the business front,” explains Rajiv.
 Dimexon has rolled out a plethora of development initiatives: apprenticeship programmes and in-house training sessions.
 High-potential employees are also trained at the Indian School of Business (ISB), in Hyderabad, and the International Institute for Management Development (IMD) in Lausanne, Switzerland.
 Signing up with online education providers like Coursera opens up the doors to educational opportunities and fosters an environment of growth at our workplace, observes Vishal Mehta, Director.

 Gems at Dimexon